-122 Can a single annuitant who marries after retirement elect to provide a survivor annuity for his or her spouse?
+119 Can a single annuitant who marries after retirement elect to provide a survivor annuity for their spouse?

 Yes.
-An employee who was not married at the time of retirement and later marries, can request that his or her annuity be reduced to provide a survivor benefit to his or her spouse.
+An employee who was not married at the time of retirement and later marries, can request that their annuity be reduced to provide a survivor benefit to their spouse.

-If the employee previously elected to provide a survivor annuity to a named person having an insurable interest, he or she may change the election to have the spouse covered by a survivor annuity.
-The survivor benefit for the named person with an insurable interest may be continued or dropped (see questions 114-118).

-In either case, the change in the annuity election must be executed within 2 years of the marriage by writing to the U.S. Office of Personnel Management (see question 223 for instructions).
+If the employee previously elected to provide a survivor annuity to a named person having an insurable interest, they may change the election to have the spouse covered by a survivor annuity.
+The survivor benefit for the named person with an insurable interest may be continued or dropped (see questions 111-115).
+In either case, the change in the annuity election must be executed within 2 years of the marriage by writing to the U.S. Office of Personnel Management (see question 220 for instructions).

-123 How are annuity benefits affected by an annuitant's divorce after retirement?
+120 How are annuity benefits affected by an annuitant's divorce after retirement?

-If an annuitant's marriage ends in divorce or annulment, the amount of his or her annuity may be increased by the amount previously deducted for the survivor annuity, unless prohibited by a court order decree or courtapproved agreement obtained by the annuitant's former spouse (see question 223 for instructions).
+If an annuitant's marriage ends in divorce or annulment, the amount of their annuity may be increased by the amount previously deducted for the survivor annuity, unless prohibited by a court order decree or courtapproved agreement obtained by the annuitant's former spouse (see question 220 for instructions).
 If the annuitant remarries, an election can be made to provide the new spouse a survivor benefit, unless prohibited by a court order decree or court-approved agreement obtained by the annuitant's former spouse.

-124 How are an annuitant's benefits affected if the annuitant's spouse dies?
+121 How are an annuitant's benefits affected if the annuitant's spouse dies?

-The annuitant can have his or her annuity restored to the single-life rate by writing the U.S. Office of Personnel Management.
+The annuitant can have their annuity restored to the single-life rate by writing the U.S. Office of Personnel Management.

-If the spouse predeceases the annuitant and that annuitant later remarries, his or her annuity will be actuarially reduced for all the months that the annuity was restored to full annuity in order to provide the new spouse a survivor benefit.

-For example, consider the case of an employee who retired in 2000 and provided a survivor annuity for his wife Iane.
+If the spouse predeceases the annuitant and that annuitant later remarries, their annuity will be actuarially reduced for all the months that the annuity was restored to full annuity in order to provide the new spouse a survivor benefit.
+For example, consider the case of an employee who retired in 2000 and provided a survivor annuity for his wife Jane.
 She predeceased the annuitant and, after contacting the U.S. Office of Personnel Management, his annuity was restored to the single-life rate (eliminating the survivor annuity benefit).
-Ten vears later the annuitant remarries and wants to cover his new wife, Mary, with a FERS survivor annuity.
+Ten vears later the annuitant remarries and wants to cover his new wife.
+Mary, with a FERS survivor annuity.
 In order to do so, he must contact OPM in writing, within 2 years, to begin making current survivor deductions as well as the actuarial reduction to pay the cost of such survivor deductions over the period his annuity was restored to the single-life rate.
 This would include 10 years (plus 9 months, the initial period of time when his new wife is not eligible for coverage) of survivor deductions.